49th Parallel (film): Box office

 According to Kinematograph Weekly, 49th Parallel was the most popular film at the British box office in 1941.
 The Times attributed the success of the film to the enthusiasm of Odeon Cinemas founder Oscar Deutsch.

 Variety estimated that the film earned $1.3 million in U.S. rentals in 1942.
 The film earned a total of $5 million at the North American box office.

-The British Film Institute ranked 49th Parallel at #63 among the most popular films with British audiences based on a cinema attendance of 9.3 million in the UK.
+The British Film Institute ranked 49th Parallel at No. 63 among the most popular films with British audiences based on a cinema attendance of 9.3 million in the UK.

 Reception

 In a contemporary review for the Liverpool Evening Express, critic Cedric Fraser called 49th Parallel "[o]ne of the finest pictures ever made in this country" and wrote: "This is a magnificent film, fair to the point of scrupulousness, and revealing in all its ruthlessness the savagery of the typical Nazi."

 J. E. Sewell of The Daily Telegraph wrote: "It is a grown-up's film, presenting our point of view with fairness, vigour and humanity through the medium of an exciting, vivid story, and some of the best short characterizations I have ever seen.
 All I could wish changed is the title, which seems to me to be almost completely irrelevant."

-In The New York Times, critic Bosley Crowther wrote: "Among the best of the anti-Nazi pictures which have yet been exhibited hereabouts, you can list the British-made The Invaders… For this, indeed, is a picture which not only argues trenchantly but is filmed and played with such intelligence that it gives an illusion of documented fact. ...
+In The New York Times, critic Bosley Crowther wrote: "Among the best of the anti-Nazi pictures which have yet been exhibited hereabouts, you can list the British-made The Invaders...
+For this, indeed, is a picture which not only argues trenchantly but is filmed and played with such intelligence that it gives an illusion of documented fact. ...
 And, except for a few static stretches and one slightly artificial sequence, it stands up with Target for Tonight as one of the memorable war films so far.
 For the purpose of ideological contrasts—or for tense and exciting action, too—a better story could hardly have been conceived. ...
 The Invaders is an absorbing and exciting film."

-49th Parallel holds a 90% approval rating on Rotten Tomatoes based on 10 reviews, with an average rating of 7.1/10.
+49th Parallel holds an 88% approval rating on Rotten Tomatoes based on 16 reviews.

 Awards and nominations

-Pressburger won an Oscar for Best Story and the film was nominated for Best Picture and Best Screenplay (including Rodney Ackland for additional dialogue).
+Pressburger won an Oscar for Best Story and the film was nominated for Best Picture (Outstanding Motion Picture) and Best Screenplay (including Rodney Ackland for additional dialogue).
 Powell was nominated for Best Director by the New York Film Critics Circle.